Stuyk/rebar-altv/docs/api/client/api/api.md

 This is all that's necessary to start working with other plugin APIs

+Below is dependent on load order, so your mileage may vary.

 +++ Without arguments

 ```ts
 import { useClientApi } from '@Client/api/index.js';